jo12bar/medimap-viewer/README.md

-# NOMC-medimap-viewer
+# medimap-viewer

 [![forthebadge](http://forthebadge.com/images/badges/gluten-free.svg)](http://forthebadge.com)

 ![Screenshot of NOMC-medimap-viewer](./README-images/NOMC-medimap-viewer.png)

-Medimap widget viewer + announcement slideshow for the North Okanagan Medical Clinic, running on a Raspberry Pi.
+Medimap widget viewer + announcement slideshow for walk-in clinics in Canada, running on a Raspberry Pi.

 ## I'm sorry, what?
 My father works as a doctor at the [North Okanagan Medical Clinic](http://www.health-local.com/biz/walk-in-clinics/vernon/british-columbia/north-okanagan-medical-clinic/), and wanted a display running off a Raspberry Pi that could display info from [medimap.ca](https://medimap.ca) as well as a slideshow for announcements.
 I decided to run this off a Reveal.js slideshow.